GhostsonAcid/AudioClipboard/README.md

 For anyone interested in how any of this works, I've included hundreds of --muted notes all throughout the script itself, describing each step of the process in oftentimes considerable detail.

-Also, thanks to @izlence for establishing the basic premise for AudioClipboard with their [ardour-scripts](https://github.com/izlence/ardour-scripts) GitHub project!
+Thanks to @izlence for establishing the basic premise for AudioClipboard with their [ardour-scripts](https://github.com/izlence/ardour-scripts) GitHub project!

-> [!TIP]
-> This script can be used in conjunction with Ardour's built-in track-template-creator _(-right-click on an audio mixer strip's name, then use "Save As Template...")_ to achieve full track and region duplication from one session/snapshot into another.

 > [!IMPORTANT]
 > Also, if you experience any bugs with this script, please submit an "Issue" here on GitHub, or post about it/them on the Ardour forum (discourse.ardour.org) and link @GhostsonAcid in your comment, and I will try to address it.

-When I began this in April (2025), I had no idea this was going to evolve into such a 'gigantic little' script, but here we are.

-Thanks for reading, and I hope this script helps some others out there as much as it has helped me!
+Thank you for reading, and I hope this script helps some others out there as much as it has helped me!

 _~Enjoy!_

-_-JKL_
+_J.
+K. Lookinland_